freeletics/khonshu/docs/navigation/deeplinks.md

 </activity>
 ```

-Additionally the `navigation-testing` artifact allows reading the TOML file in unit tests and comparing it with a given
+Additionally, the `navigation-testing` artifact allows reading the TOML file in unit tests and comparing it with a given
 set of `DeepLinkHandler` objects.
 This allows making sure that the TOML file, the intent-filters that are generated
 based on it and the `DeepLinkHandler` classes stay in sync.